Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Methods

 \subsection{Single Crystal Growth}

 Single crystal samples of HTO were grown using the optical floating-zone method.
 Ho$_{2}$O$_{3}$ and TiO$_{2}$ powders were mixed in a stoichiometric ratio and then annealed in air at 1450$^{\circ}$C for 40~h before growth in an optical zone furnace.
 The growth was achieved by zone melting with a pulling speed of 6~mm/h under 5~atm oxygen pressure.
-Single crystal x-ray diffraction experiments confirm the symmetry (Fd-3m) and lattice parameter ($a$~=~10.09~\AA) consistent with previous reports \cite{GardnerJ} (data not shown).
+Single crystal x-ray diffraction experiments, taken on an Oxford-Diffraction Xcalibur-2 CCD diffractometer equipped with a graphite-monochromated MoK$_{\alpha}$ source, confirm the symmetry (Fd-3m) and lattice parameter of 10.0839(1) \AA~ at 293 K, consistent with previous reports \cite{GardnerJ} (see Supplementary Note 8 for more details).

 Crystallographic orientation and specific axis alignment was performed using an Enraf Nonius CAD4 4-circle single crystal x-ray diffractometer equipped with graphite monochromated $\mathrm{Mo}_{k_{\alpha}}$ radiation.
 Single crystals used for torque magnetometry measurements were prepared as cubes with 1 mm edge length.
 Crystallographic axis alignment to within 1\degree of the vector normal for each of the 6 polished faces was then confirmed, using single crystal x-ray diffraction, as a final check for each sample.